bevacqua/bullseye/readme.markdown

 # `bullseye(element, target, options?)`

 Position `element` according to the current position of `target`.
-If the `tracking` option isn't set to `false`, a listener for window rezize events will make sure `element` stays well-position when the viewport size changes.
+If the `tracking` option isn't set to `false`, a listener for window resize events will make sure `element` stays well-position when the viewport size changes.

 When you call `bullseye(element, target, options?)`, you'll get back a tiny API to interact with the instance.